-Frontier And Rural Medicine (FARM), the University of South Dakota Sanford School of Medicine's rural track medical student program, is a unique opportunity for a select group of Pillar 2 medical students to obtain nine months of their clinical training in rural communities.
+Frontier And Rural Medicine (FARM), our rural track medical student program, is a unique opportunity for a select group of Pillar 2 students to receive nine months of their clinical training in rural communities.

-Through the FARM program students will gain an understanding of the benefits of a rural lifestyle, learn the rewards and challenges of practicing in a rural community, and develop a level of comfort in practicing in a rural healthcare setting.
+Through the FARM program, students will see the benefits of a rural lifestyle, experience the rewards and challenges of practicing in a rural community and become comfortable doing so.

 The sites were selected through a competitive process.
-The SSOM has many excellent rural training sites due to the long standing rural family medicine preceptorships and clerkships for many years.
-This allowed us to select the sites best suited for the FARM program.
+Thanks to our longstanding rural family medicine preceptorships and clerkships, we have many excellent training sites to choose from and selected the areas best suited for the FARM program.

-Students will gain an understanding of the rewards and challenges of rural practice while living, learning, and becoming engaged in their communities.
-Students will not only be assisting in the provision of healthcare services but in community health education and will complete a community project as a part of the curriculum with the support of partners such as the South Dakota Area Health Education Center.
+While living, learning and becoming engaged with their communities, students will not only provide healthcare services, but also community health education.
+They will complete a community project as part of the curriculum, with the support of partners such as the South Dakota Area Health Education Center.

-Up to six students (1-2 per site) per year are selected to participate in the program.
+Up to nine students (one to two per site) are selected each year to participate in the program.
 Students may apply to the program in the fall of the first academic year.
-FARM program leaders and community representatives give a presentation to first-year students explaining the program.
-An application process follows for interested students.
-Applicants are interviewed by members of the FARM Program Selection Committee and notified of the committee's decisions.
-Students are subsequently matched with communities on the basis of student preferences, with the goal to honor their first or second choices.
+FARM program leaders and community representatives give a presentation to first-year students explaining the program, after which students may apply.
+Applicants are interviewed by members of the FARM program selection committee and notified of the committee's decisions.
+Students are subsequently matched with communities on the basis of student preferences and community availability with the goal to honor one of their top choices.